Pine nuts are edible seeds from pine trees and are used in everything from baked goods to a topping on salads to an ingredient for delectable dinners.

 Pine nuts are rich in vitamin K, magnesium, zinc, and minerals such as iron and copper.
 These components help sustain glycemic control, support heart health, and can aid in weight management.

-To ensure you are getting all the valuable nutrients found within pine nuts, you will want to ensure they have not passed their prime.
+To make sure you receive all the important nutrients present in pine nuts, you need to ensure they have not exceeded their peak.

 Shelf Life Of Pine Nuts